The Ngogo Chimpanzee Project

 We also feel it is important to support the education of adults in Uganda.
 In this spirit, whenever funds have allowed we have granted scholarships for Ugandan Master’s students to conduct research at Ngogo during their post-graduate training through Makerere University in Kampala.
 We believe that this training will help them to successfully take on leadership roles in the various governmental and academic organizations that play a key role in the conservation of wildlife in Uganda.

-Thus far, we have supported three Ugandan Master’s students:
+We have now supported four Ugandan Master’s students:

 *Sam is now our Project Manager and is working towards his PhD studying chimpanzees at Ngogo.

-Dylis Ndibaisa (in prep).
+Dylis Ndibaisa.
 Potential Impacts of Illegal Hunting Activities on Chimpanzee Conservation in Kibale National Park.
 MSc.
 Thesis Makerere University.

 *If you would like to learn more about our educational programs, please contact us at ngogochimps@gmail.com*